kis3lori/fca-tools-bundle/README.md

 This website was built in order to provide users with a diverse set of tools used in Formal Concept Analysis.
 It is available at [FCA Tools Bundle](https://fca-tools-bundle.com)

+*An in-dept windows installation guide can be found at [docs/windows-install-guide.md](docs/windows-install-guide.md)*

 ## Features
 * Create dyadic contexts
 * Import dyadic contexts